Infant of a substance using mother

 Infants with organ damage, birth defects or developmental issues may need medical or surgical therapy and long-term therapies.

-These infants are more likely to grow up in homes that do not promote healthy, emotional, and mental development.
+These infants are more likely to grow up in homes that do not promote healthy emotional, social, and mental development.
 They and their families will benefit from long-term support.

 Hudak M. Infants of substance-using mothers.
 In: Martin RM, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
-Philadelphia, PA: Elsevier Saunders; 2020:chap 46.
+Philadelphia, PA: Elsevier; 2020:chap 46.

 Wallen LD, Gleason CA. Prenatal drug exposure.
 In: Gleason CA, Juul SE, eds.
 Avery's Diseases of the Newborn.
 10th ed.
 Philadelphia, PA: Elsevier; 2018:chap 13.